SoftInstigate/restheart-website/docs/v3/roadmap.md

 ## RESTHeart 4.0

-Expected release date: May 24, 2019

 ## Security

-RESTHeart 4.0 delegates security to uIAM and does not embed security functions anymore.
+RESTHeart 4.0 is split in two modules, restheart-core and restheart-security.

-[uIAM](https://github.com/softInstigate/uiam) is a spin-off project from RESTHeart.
+[restheart-security](https://github.com/softInstigate/restheart-security) is a spin-off project from RESTHeart.
 It is a Identity and Access Manager that includes and extends the security features embedded in RESTHeart 3.x.

-> uIAM only focus on security while RESTHeart 4.0 just provides a Web API for MongoDB in the spirit of having software bricks each of whom *does just one thing and does it well*.
+> restheart-security only focus on security while restheart-core just provides a Web API for MongoDB in the spirit of having software bricks each of whom *does just one thing and does it well*.

-uIAM follows the same dual licensing scheme of RESTHeart.
+restheart-security follows the same dual licensing scheme of RESTHeart.

 ### Development status

-- <span style="color:green">**done**</span> in branch *next*
+- <span style="color:green">**done**</span>
-- security features removed
-- all original RH security test works with uIAM in front of RH4

-### TODOs

-- add documentation about running RH with uIAM

 ## Representation format